haveariceday/capstone/README.md

 3. Type "Exit" to end the game.
 4. Type "Save" to save the current status of the game.
 5. The game will be shut down when the time is up.
+6. To manuever, the user can move in four different directions (left-right-forward-backward).